INTEROPen/careconnect-base-stu3/input/pagecontent/valuesets.md

-Value sets used in this implementation guide.
+Value Sets used in this implementation guide.

 {% include table-valuesets.xhtml %}